kkwong44/kki-frontend/README.md

 #### Search Bar

 On this page it has a search bar above the list of photo albums ("Album Covers").
-User can search by keyword from Title, username and skill level.
+User can search by keyword from Title, username and type of photography.

 * ***[User Story #25 - Search Album](readme/user-stories/frontend-user-story-25.jpg)***